ibm-cloud-docs/cloud-object-storage/basics/upload.md

 ### Using Aspera high-speed transfer
 {: #high-speed-transfer}

+Aspera high-speed transfer is only available for buckets created in [the `us-south` region](/docs/services/cloud-object-storage/basics/endpoints.html) at this time.
+{:tip}

 Using Aspera high-speed transfer for browser-based uploads and downloads offers the following benefits:

 Overcome the limitations of traditional FTP and HTTP transfers to improve data transfer performance under most conditions, especially on networks experiencing high latency and packet loss.